 10 Things to Know about Medicaid Managed Care

-Medicaid is the nation’s largest public health coverage program, though many Medicaid beneficiaries now receive their care through privately-held managed care companies.
+Managed care plays a key role in the delivery of health care to Medicaid enrollees.
 This brief describes key themes related to the use of comprehensive, risk-based managed care in the Medicaid program and highlights data and trends related to MCO enrollment, service carve-ins, spending, MCO parent firms, and state and plan activity related to quality, value-based payments, and the social determinants of health.

 1. Today, capitated managed care is the dominant way in which states deliver services to Medicaid enrollees.